IDU-CVLab/COV19D_3rd/README.md

 * IDU-CVLab came ***fourth*** on the [Leaderboard](https://drive.google.com/file/d/1ATt-sqsSSaQczz-Qxj85LohwPD3T0i3W/view)

 # Method
-* The main purpose of this study is to propose a pipeline for COVID-19 detection from a big and challenging database of Computed Tomography (CT) images.
+* The main purpose of this study is to propose an accurate framework for COVID-19 detection from a big and challenging database of Computed Tomography (CT) images.
 The proposed pipeline includes a segmentation part, a region-of-interest extraction part, and a classification part.
 The code in this repo includes the whole pipeline.
 * The segmentation part can be found [here](https://github.com/IDU-CVLab/Images_Preprocessing_2nd).
 * In the classification part, a Convolutional Neural Network (CNN) was used to take the final diagnosis decisions.
 * Please see the attached paper for full details.